ziangmeng/MA-MDD-Transformer-based-model-/README.md

 ## Note on Example Data
 The example data used in these scripts is limited to SNPs from chromosome 6.
 This is intended for demonstration purposes, and the results do not represent the model's full performance as described in the research paper.

+## 🧠 Models from the Study

+We have included the exact pretrained models used in our paper:

+- `model/transformer_model_mdd.pth`: The model trained on MDD GWAS data.
+- `tmodel/ransformer_model_finetuned.pth`: The model after transfer learning on MA GWAS data.

+These model checkpoints correspond to the final models evaluated and reported in the manuscript, and are provided to ensure full reproducibility of our results.

 ## Input Data
 The input features for each SNP variant include **GWAS statistics** and **functional annotations**, structured as follows: